 Rahul grew up in a slum, and this gave him a deep understanding of his community.
-He has been associated with CORO for the past 22 years, and was the recipient of one of the first Quest Fellowships.
-During this period, he led a project on youth personality development and male sexuality, and is currently working on youth and employment-related issues in an urban context.
+He has been associated with CORO since 1995 and was the recipient of one of the first Quest Grassroots Leadership Development Programme.
+During this programme, he led a project on youth personality development, sexuality and is employment-related issues in an urban context.

 Mumtaz joined CORO in 2000 as a community volunteer for CORO’s integrated development program.
 She soon became the assistant counselor in program aimed at combating violence against women and girls.
-Her passion in dealing with violence related issues led her to be the elected vice president of Mahila Mandal Federation, a CORO initiated, community women’s organization with 10000+ strong community women as members.
+Her passion in dealing with violence related issues led her to be the elected secretary of Mahila Mandal Federation, a CORO initiated, community women’s organization with 10000+ strong community women as members.
 Mumtaz continues her work as Program Coordinator on violence against women and girls in Mumbai and parts of Maharashtra (supported by APPI).